foureyes/csci-ua.0002-fall2016-008/classes/09/meta.markdown

 <section markdown="block">
 ### Homework

-Grades for homework 2 and 3 will be posted on Tuesday.
+* Grades for homework 2 posted
+* Grades for homework 3 by early next week

-Homework #4 is due on Wednesday!
+Homework #4 is due on Sunday!
 </section>